 – Negotiating any offers on your behalf with applicants and obtaining consent from both parties as to the terms of the offer.

-– Obtaining and validating tenant references.
+–Obtaining and validating tenant references and completing ‘Right to Rent’ checks.
 If the references are unsatisfactory and you decide to accept the tenant, we will require an indemnity stating that you have done so.

 – Arranging for the set-up of standing orders for the payment of rent direct to the clients account.